Dug-F/HigherOrLowerReact/README.md

 	- it also changes the state on the previous card selected
 		- the red outline is removed
 		- the card is greyed out
-- **the problem is that clicking on a card invokes a re-render of the parent, which in turn is re-rendering all 52 cards**
+- **the problem is that in the initial React implementation, clicking on a card invokes a re-render of the parent, which in turn re-renders all 52 cards**

-## What is causing the problem

-- In the initial implementation, the default React behaviour is that when a parent component re-renders, all child components also re-render

 ## Attempts to fix the problem